raphaelrubrice/raphaelrubrice/README.md

 <h3 align="left">🧪⌨️Current projects :</h4>

 ###
-- Currently enrolled in a datacamp challenge from Ecole Polytechnique as part of my Master2 program.
-- Working on a project to leverage LLMs for better animal food nutritive value prediction
-- Writing a paper on Machine Learning application for bacterial biofilm antagonism prediction
+- Following reviewers' recommendations for my paper on a Machine Learning model for bacterial biofilm antagonism prediction
-- Improving TELLAM
-- Improving my Biofilm Simulator
+- Working on my internship project at Dassault Systèmes

 ###
+###

+<h3 align="left">🤓😁Cool stuff :</h4>

+###
+- Gave a presentation at the Micalis Institute on the work I've done on the biofilm antagonism prediction model
+- With a few friends from AgroParisTech, we won the AI Methodology Award at the 2025 Owkin & Servier AI Hackathon for Glioblastoma Research
+- Our main project of the year during IODAA got accepted for presentation at the 1st AI for Animal Science Conference at ETH Zurich (2025)
+- Got an internship at Dassault Systèmes, the topic ?
+Explainable clustering for clinical data

 ###
 <h2 align="left">📫Contacts :</h4>